 Yes, you could buy an AV receiver in the US and use it in the UK – and I assume the main reason for wanting to do so is that they are cheaper compared to the pound value over here (I’m in the UK).
 However, there are a few reasons why I probably wouldn’t, so consider these before you buy.

-4. In the US they use 110-120 volt power and in the UK we use 220-240 volts.
-Unless the power supply of the receiver supported both types (probably won't), then you would have to buy a good quality transformer to convert UK power into something the receiver will be able to use.
+- In the US they use 110-120-volt power and in the UK we use 220-240 volts.
+Unless the power supply of the receiver supported both types (probably won’t), then you would have to buy a good quality transformer to convert UK power into something the receiver will be able to use.
 Remember, an AV receiver needs to deliver good quality current to your speakers, and so it is important it gets the power it needs.
-Here's an example of a stepdown transformer at Amazon – Pyle Step Up and Down Converter with UK Power Adapter for AC 110 / 120 to 220 / 240 Volt and vice versa.
+Here’s an example of a step-down transformer at Amazon – Pyle Step Up and Down Converter with UK Power Adapter for AC 110 / 120 to 220 / 240 Volt and vice versa.

 Just my opinion.